 Modulaser supports importing two types of files; ILDA files (with .ild extension) and vector files (with .svg extension).
 We will explain how it works.

-An ILDA file is a file that almost all laser software can handle; it's a specification made specifically for lasers.
-If you work with other laser software, you can export your creation there and import it in Modulaser.
+An ILDA file is a file that almost all laser show sofware can handle; it's a specification made specifically for lasers.
+If you work with other laser show sofware, you can export your creation there and import it in Modulaser.

 Start by dragging the ILDA file to one of the clip thumbnails, like below.

 By default the colors used in the ILDA file are overridden, but you can change this by decreasing the Colorize knob.
 With the Speed knob the playback speed of the file can be changed.